fairDoor/fairdoor-assessment-project/recruiter-app-test/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# A minimal recruiter app

+## Set up your environment

+### `.env`
+You can find the env file that I shared with you on dashlane.
+It enables you to connect to Firestore staging

+### `npm install`
+This will install public packages and a private Fairdoor package, that contains a number of React components shared across Fairdoor platforms
+You need an npm auth token to download this library.
+This token is shared with you on Dashlane.
-In the project directory, you can run:
+In the file `.npmrc`you can replace NODE_AUTH_TOKEN by this token.
+Be careful, DO NOT COMMIT the .npmrc file with the value of this token.

-### `npm start`
+### Run `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.